javascript-tutorial/en.javascript.info/2-ui/1-document/03-dom-navigation/article.md

 All operations on the DOM start with the `document` object.
 From it we can access any node.

-Here's a picture of links that allow to travel between DOM nodes:
+Here's a picture of links that allow for travel between DOM nodes:

 ![](dom-links.png)